These Are The Top Scotch Whisky-Consuming Countries In The World

 Four countries — Taiwan, Singapore, China and Latvia — were not in the top 10 when countries were ranked by volume of bottles consumed.
 However, all four were on the list by value terms.

-The value of Scotch whisky export to Taiwan was GBP 226.1 million (RM 1.1 billion) in 2021, making it the third-most valuable market after the US and France.
+The value of Scotch whisky export to Taiwan was GBP 226.1 million in 2021, making it the third-most valuable market after the US and France.

-Taiwan was followed by Singapore (GBP 211.5 million/RM 1 billion), China (GBP 197.8 million/RM 964 million) and Latvia (GBP 155.5/RM 758 million) in that order.
+Taiwan was followed by Singapore (GBP 211.5 million), China (GBP 197.8 million) and Latvia (GBP 155.5 million) in that order.
 Interestingly, Latvia, an Eastern European country, was present among the top 10 by volume in 2020, when exports were recorded at 39 million bottles, an increase of 11 percent over the 35 million bottles in 2019.

 Of the four, Singapore and Latvia posted a lower figure in value terms over the 2020 period and only Singapore had a lower 2021 figure when compared to the 2019 period.